BlueberryWolf/TowerUniteCEFCodecFix/README.md

 * Email: contact@solsticegamestudios.com

 # 💖 Help Support Us
-This project is open source and provided free of charge for the Garry's Mod community.
+This project is open source and provided free of charge for the Tower Unite community.

 **If you like what we're doing here, consider [throwing a few dollars our way](https://www.solsticegamestudios.com/donate/)!** Our work is 100% funded by users of the tool!